Student Conduct Process

 Complaint Intake/Preliminary Fact Findings:

-Report Submitted: A report is submitted & rec’d by the Student Conduct Office.
+Report Submitted: A report is submitted to the Student Conduct Office.

-Report Rec’d: The SCO reviews the report and meets with the Complaint and witness(es), if any, to gather information.
+Report Reviews: The Student Conduct Officer reviews the allegations and schedules a meeting with the Complaint and/or witness(es), if any, to gather information.

-No Merit: If the allegations can be resolved administratively the report is resolved and shall be final.
-If there is insufficient information that a policy violation may have occurred, the report is dismissed.
+No Merit: If there is insufficient information that a policy violation may have occurred, the report is dismissed or resolved administratively.
+The report is resolved and shall be final and binding.

-Educational Opportunity: An email will be sent to the Respondent requesting a non-mandatory meeting to meet and discuss the issue and remind the student of their responsibility as a UHWO student.
-If the Respondent declines or does not respond, an email will be sent outlining the reporter’s issue and request.
+Educational Opportunity: The Student Conduct Officer sends an email to the Respondent (student) requesting a non-mandatory meeting to discuss the allegations mentioned in the report and remind the student of their responsibility as a UH West O`ahu student.
+If the Respondent declines or does not respond, an email will be sent outlining the reporter’s issue and expectations.

 Notification of Alleged Violation: